Yangpu, Shanghai: Transportation

 Yangpu District is connected to the neighbouring Pudong New Area across the Huangpu River by one bridge, three tunnels, and six ferry lines.
 These include the Yangpu Bridge, the Xiangyin Road Tunnel, the Dalian Road Tunnel, and the Jungong Road Tunnel.
 A fourth tunnel, the Yinhang Road Tunnel is currently under construction.

 The Inner Ring Road and Middle Ring Road traverse through Yangpu District.

 The industrial wharves along the Huangpu River which service the industrial centres of Yangpu are being phased out by residential developments on the waterfront.
 Yangpu District has 15.5 kilometers of bank along Huangpu River, which is the longest among all districts in Puxi.
 As of July 2019, 5.5 kilometers of jogging and cycling lane has been built along the bank.

 Metro

-Yangpu is currently served by four metro lines operated by Shanghai Metro: Line 4, Line 8, Line 10, Line 12 and Line 18.
+Yangpu is currently served by five metro lines operated by Shanghai Metro: Line 4, Line 8, Line 10, Line 12 and Line 18.